 Necessary Documents: Passport with immigration (departure) card, the completed VISA extension form, one passport photo, photocopies of passport pages (photo page, current visa, immigration card) and payment of THB1,900

-Travelling on a 60 day tourist VISA I rarely opted for the VISA extension in Bangkok.
-The reason being, I would rather apply for a new 60 day VISA outside of Thailand.
-I would schedule VISA runs every two months, make them cheap and in the long run spending isn’t so much different, yet I get some great travels to go with.
-Check here for full list of VISA runs from Bangkok.
+I rarely opt for the VISA extension in Bangkok when travelling on a 60 day tourist VISA.
+The reason being, that I would rather apply for a new 60 day VISA at an embassy outside of Thailand.
+For this I would schedule VISA runs every two months, I would make them cheap, and, in the long run, spending isn’t so much different.
+Yet I get some great travel experiences to go with it.
+To date I have covered most of the nearby borders and you can check here for full list of VISA runs from Bangkok.